Andy Skuce just told me that:

 That geriatric meme?
 Really?

 It’s not as if I haven’t tried to warn these people.
-Like most comical tragedies in history, this gaffe could have been avoided just by reading Climate Nuremberg.
-(Seriously, Andy, how lazy are you?)
+Like most comical tragedies in history, this gaffe could have been avoided if they’d just read Climate Nuremberg, where they would have found this quiz:

-I’ve always said the best reason to accept the reality of dangerous climate change is that nobody in the science community wants it to be real.
-Scientists would like nothing better than to find out that whole lifetimes of research have been wasted on a false alarm.
+It’s often said the best reason to accept the reality of dangerous climate change is that nobody in the science community wants it to be real.
+Scientists would like nothing better than to find out that whole lifetimes of research have been wasted in needless panic.